In our previous blog post, we detailed a clever external redirect

 solution to address the Apache 2.4 regression that broke automatic

-directory handling when DirectorySlash Off
+directory handling when DirectorySlash Off was set.
+We teased the

 question: Can we achieve the same behavior with an internal